oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 FieldID and FieldName values MUST be unique within a type definition.
 If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
 If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-FieldType MUST be a JADN type without Fields (Primitive, ArrayOf, MapOf), or a Defined type.
+FieldType MUST be a JADN type without Fields (Primitive, ArrayOf, MapOf), or a Derived Enumeration ([Section 3.2.1.4](#3214-derived-enumeration)).

-If FieldType is a Defined type, FieldOptions MUST NOT include any TypeOption.
+**Type Definition Formats**

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
-This example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional:
+The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional.
+The equivalent JADN definition is:

 **JADN definition of Person in [JSON](#rfc8259) format:**
 ```